Kedibone Lebea-Olaiya

-Kedibone Margret Lebea-Olaiya is a South African politician who has represented the African National Congress (ANC) in the Limpopo Provincial Legislature since 2019.
+Kedibone Lebea is a South African politician who has represented the African National Congress (ANC) in the Limpopo Provincial Legislature since 2019.
 She was elected to her seat in the 2019 general election, ranked 18th on the ANC's party list.
 She is active in the ANC's Peter Mokaba regional branch in Capricorn District and in June 2022 was elected to a four-year term on the Provincial Executive Committee of the party's Limpopo branch.